-To secure your child's spot, upon enrollment a non-refundable \$100/student portion of tuition is due.
-Each April, all currently enrolled families will be automatically rolled over for the next school year and charged the non-refundable \$100/student portion of tuition.
-Parents who do not intend to return for the next school year MUST notify the Principal by March 15 to avoid automatically being rolled over and charged the non-refundable \$100/student portion of the tuition.
+To secure your child's spot, upon enrollment the non-refundable \$100/student portion of tuition is due (except for those approved for the First Steps 4K program).
+Each April, all currently enrolled families will be automatically rolled over for the next school year and charged the non-refundable \$100/student registration fee.
+Parents who do not intend to return for the next school year MUST notify the Principal by March 15 to avoid automatically being rolled over and charged the non-refundable \$100/student registration fee.

 Payment option 1: The balance of tuition due may be paid in full by July 31 to receive a 10% discount.
-Payment option 2: The balance of tuition due may be divided over eleven monthly payments (July-May).
+Payment option 2: The balance of tuition due may be divided over ten or eleven monthly payments.